Your restaurant may have the best ambiance or serve the most delicious appetizers in your locality.

-That is where conducting a restaurant SWOT analysis can be your best defense against losing ground to your competitors.
+This is where conducting a SWOT analysis for a restaurant can be a useful tool for your best defense against losing ground to your competitors.

 Key Takeaways